 A great example of redundant systems is the A-10 Warthog, a plane used by the US Air Force for almost 50 years.
-The aircraft's purpose was close combat support and needed to work even when taking enemy fire.
+The aircraft's purpose was close combat support, and it needed to work even when taking enemy fire.
 Its entire design was built on redundant systems.
 If one system failed, another kicked in.

-One Air Force pilot, Kim Campbell, experienced this redundancy firsthand during an intense firefight in Baghdad.
+One Air Force pilot, Kim Campbell, experienced the life-saving importance of this redundancy firsthand during an intense firefight in Baghdad.
 At one point, Campbell took heavy fire from the ground, and the plane jolted from the repeated hits.
 Suddenly, warning lights flashed, and her hydraulic flight controls failed.